MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 2. Enter document information, including return type, return number, vendor document number, date, and vendor ID.

-3. Select a sales inventory or discontinued item that isn’t tracked by serial or lot numbers and choose the Bins button to open the Bin Quantity Entry window.
+3. Select a sales inventory or discontinued item that isn't tracked by serial or lot numbers and choose the Bins button to open the Bin Quantity Entry window.

 4. From the list of available bins, select one to use.
-You also can enter a bin that hasn’t been created yet.
+You also can enter a bin that hasn't been created yet.

 5. Enter a quantity for the item.